Aakash Gupta: Stand-up

 Gupta began pursuing a career in stand-up comedy after performing various improv shows.
-Gupta's national comedy tours began after the success of his first two stand-up videos titled: Train Journeys & Honeymoon Trips and Relationships, Clubbing & Cocktails with his Stand up solo titled Bhai Khush Raha Kar (Brother Stay Happy).
+Gupta's national comedy tours began after the success of his first two stand-up videos titled: Train Journeys & Honeymoon Trips and Relationships, Clubbing & Cocktails with his stand-up solo titled Bhai Khush Raha Kar (Brother Stay Happy).

 In 2018, Delhi Metro video released became a worldwide viral sensation and has been the highest watched video on the channel till date.
 When Aakash auditioned for Comicstaan 2 which aired on Amazon Prime Video he quickly become a popular contestant amongst audiences.
 He consistently received the highest scores in most episodes.
 His unique sketch comedic style landed him in the grand finale of the show and he ended up being the co-winner of Season 2 along with Samay Raina.
 After his new found fame from Comicstaan, Aakash started doing multiple shows across India and filled up auditoriums and college gigs.

 YouTube

-Aakash released a new stand-up video titled Dogs followed by Sarojini Nagar which again became trending on YouTube.
-Sarojini Nagar was one of the first Indian stand-up videos to trend at #1 on YouTube.
-Most overseas fans of Aakash discovered him on YouTube, as well.
+Aakash released a new stand-up video titled "Dogs" followed by "Sarojini Nagar" which again became trending on YouTube.
+"Sarojini Nagar" was one of the first Indian stand-up videos to trend at #1 on YouTube.
 This helped him cross 1 million subscribers on YouTube.
 He received his YouTube Silver Play Button on 11 September 2018 and his YouTube Gold Play Button on 22 July 2020.
 In 2022, he released a stand up video Paan, which trended #2 on YouTube in less than 12 hours after release.

 OTT work

 Gupta was a part of a comedy reality show on Amazon Prime video titled LOL: Hasse Toh Phasse along with Sunil Grover, Gaurav Gera, Kusha Kapila, Mallika Dua, Cyrus Broacha and more.
-In 2021, he appeared in the first season of Netflix's Comedy Premium League (CPL), carrying out debates and roasts.
+In 2021, he appeared in the first season of Netflix's Comedy Premium League, carrying out debates and roasts.
 Gupta teamed up with Kenny Sebastian, Kaneez Surka, Prashasti Singh and they called themselves The Gharelu Gilehris (Homely Squirrels).
 Later in May 2021, he wrote, directed, and acted in sketches for the newly launched AVOD platform Amazon Mini TV.
 In 2022, Gupta played a lead role in the web series Couple Goals S3 which premiered on Amazon Mini TV.

 Personal life

 Aakash keeps his personal life private on social media.
 He got married in October 2021.
 The wedding was attended by many famous comics and content creators.
-Stand-up comedian, Gaurav Kapoor made a highly viewed vlog about the wedding.
+Stand-up comedian Gaurav Kapoor made a highly viewed vlog about the wedding.